cora-e/archiving-tools/README.md

 * https://codeberg.org/nike_hercules/academia-preserver

-I am no expert at the archiving or package of web content, plenty of other people do that better.
-Instead, I tend to go after non-web content or things which can't be easily scraped.
-Generally that means datasets which are too large for scraping, which are surfaced in weird ways, or with aggressive rate-limiting or anti-scraping defenses.
+I am no expert at archiving or packaging web content, plenty of other people do that better.
+Instead, I tend to go after datasets (PDF/CSV/etc) made available online, or things which can't be easily scraped.
+Generally that means files or folders too large for scraping, data with weird download mechanics, or sites with aggressive rate-limiting or anti-scraping defenses.

 ## Sites Scraped